 The Leapfrog Creatr flaunts its attributes firstly with a spacious 230mm x 270mm x 200mm build area that dwarfs similarly priced pre-assembled entry-level 3D printers on the market.
 Consequently, the Creatr’s footprint means you’ll need to make arrangements for its final resting place as it comfortably takes up most of any standard fare home office desk.

 Moving on, the Creatr uses FDM technology through a classic linear motion Cartesian XYZ configuration.
 A set of 12 mm rods run the X-axis, while the Y axis moves on 8mm bearing rails, both driving the extruder.
 The Z axis is mounted on three spinning threaded rods shifting the build plate vertically.

 NEMA 17 stepper motors linked up to a 10mm belt pulley system power all three axes.
 The electronics are juiced by a standard Arduino controller, from which bleeds out a mess of cables housed in a series of see-through partitioned casings.

 Leapfrog offers the Creatr with either a single or dual resistor-heated extruder configuration.
-The small price difference between the two options makes the dual setup a no brainer.
+The small price difference between the two choices makes the dual setup a no-brainer.
 The dual setup offers versatility.
-For example, the first extruder could house PLA, while the second could provide support material for intricate prints.
+For example, the first extruder could house PLA, while the second could provide support material for complex prints.

 The 6mm tempered borosilicate glass bed is heated with a maximum temperature of 80 degrees centigrade, a must have when using ABS filament without a temperature-controlled enclosed chamber.